aaron-cherry/Zenith/README.md

 # WorkoutApp
 ## I will keep and updated summary of the current state of development here

 Currently, Zenith is able to save and hold whole workout objects.
-I have just finished adding the capability to add exercises to a workout.

-I am working on the WorkoutPage being able to correctly display its associated Exercise objects.

-Will be working on getting added exercises to display immediately.
+Next major goal is saving set data and associating it with Exercise objects.